tejalbarnwal/tejalbarnwal.github.io/pages/about.md

 #### Beyond Robotics
 <!-- <h4 style="text-align: center;">Beyond Robotics</h4> -->
 While robotics is my primary passion, I am deeply fascinated by machines and creativity in all their forms.
-Whether it’s the adrenaline of sports, the beauty of art, the rhythm of music, or the sheer awe of aviation, I’m always inspired by people who are out there crushing it.
+Whether it’s the adrenaline of sports, the beauty of art, the rhythm of music, or the sheer awe of aviation, I am always inspired by people who are out there crushing it.
 Watching planes take off and land <span style="font-size:1.1em;">🛫</span>?
 Pure magic.
-Those massive engines defying gravity?
+Those massive engines overcoming gravity?
 A physics-based miracle.
 And when I need a boost, I crank up The Fatrat or Alan Walker—instant joy!
-Oh, and I’m always down for a game of badminton. <span style="font-size:1.1em;">🏸</span>
+Oh, and I am always up for a game of badminton. <span style="font-size:1.1em;">🏸</span>

 For me, learning is fun, but applying that knowledge to solve real-world problems or to create something meaningful out of it, that’s where the real thrill is.
 I strive to see the big picture and understand how small steps can lead to big, game-changing goals